Would you like to feel more confident using data? Do you want to use data to inform what you do?

-Data expeditions are a great way for an organisation or a group of individuals to learn new skills around using data and how to conduct analysis which is relevant to their work.
+Data Expeditions are a great way for an organisation or a group of individuals to learn new skills using data, and how to conduct analysis relevant to their work.

 - Workshop 1: Asking questions with data

 On average, each workshop lasts between 4-8 hours.
 There is no limit to the number of participants.
 By the end of the process, each participant will have one output to share with the group.
 These can be used to support future work on the topic and hopefully help answer some bigger questions.